zlahham/zlahham.github.io/about.md

 ---

 ![profile picture](https://avatars1.githubusercontent.com/u/10406173?v=3&s=300)

-I am a fullstack software engineer looking to carve out a career for myself in this dynamic industry.
+I am a full-stack software engineer looking to share knowledge and create positive change in this dynamic industry.

 Earning a BSc in Engineering & Business at Warwick University allowed me to acquire and hone a wide range of skills and garnered in me a renewed appreciation for the way software and technology drive development across the wider industrial and sectoral landscape.

-Upon graduation, I joined Makers Academy, where I learned how to craft clean, well tested software while pair programming and working in an agile manner.
-This ultimately lead me to work in one of the best SaaS companies in the MENA region, BoundlessHR, where I introduced TDD and other industry leading methodologies as part of the stack.
+Upon graduation, I joined Makers Academy, where I learned how to craft clean, well-tested software while pair programming and working in an agile manner.
+This ultimately lead me to work in one of the best SaaS companies in the MENA region, BoundlessHR, where I introduced TDD and other industry-leading methodologies as part of the stack.

 I am now undertaking the next challenge in my career as a postgraduate student, where I will be focusing on supplementing my experience in the industry with the academic offerings at UCL.

 My varied experience, both academic and non-academic have made me highly adaptable and a quick learner that keenly tackles new challenges and opportunities.

-I enjoy good design work, doesn't matter if it's on the web, print or even architectural.
+I appreciate good design, doesn't matter if it's on the web, print or even architectural.
 I also can't survive without multi-tasking.
-Oh, I forgot to mention that I love Ruby and its community.
+Oh, I forgot to mention that I really like Ruby and its community; RiNSWAN.

 ### Portfolio